ragul-n/ragul-n.github.io/_posts/2025-03-16-Trumpflation-is-much-worse-than-inflation.md

 ### What About Inflation Expectations?

-Inflation expectations are rising.
-But expectations alone are not enough to sustain inflation.
+Inflation expectation is rising.
+But expectation alone is not enough to sustain inflation.
 Think about it: if people start demanding higher wages because of higher expectations, businesses have to earn —or at least expect to earn— more than before to pay them.
-This wage-price spiral, as economist call it, also needs aggregate demand to rise.
-This is unlikely to happen when real costs are going up.
+This wage-price spiral, as economist call it, requires aggregate demand to rise.
+That's unlikely to happen when real costs are going up.

-Not many macroeconomists discount worries about inflation expectations the way I just did —maybe for good reasons.
+Not many macroeconomists discount worries about inflation expectations the way I just did — maybe for good reasons.
 For those interested in academic discussion on inflation expectations and relevant policy implications, I recommend [this paper](https://www.federalreserve.gov/econres/feds/files/2021062pap.pdf) on the role of inflation expectations by Jeremy Rudd.

 ### What Should the Fed Do?

-The Fed is facing a dilemma that’s very real —not just nominal.
+The Fed is facing a dilemma that’s very real — not just nominal.
 As I said, the prices will go up.
 The Fed might increase the interest rates but, then it risks jeopardizing the reorganization of businesses required to offset the increase in real costs.
 If Fed cuts interest rates to support businesses, it risks stimulating aggregate demand too much[^3].
 If not managed well, this could easily lead to a recession or another bout of inflation.

 Best of luck to the Fed—they’re going to need it!